hosseinoliabak/cisco/Switching/09_3_fhrp.md

 </pre>

-* **Note taht**
-  * HSRP and STP do NOT have any negotiation with each other, so to increase the performance, you have to design the HSTP Active to be STP root bridge as well

 ### HSRP Timers
 * HSRP routers send Hello to 224.0.0.2 UDP 1985 every 3 seconds.
 Hold time is 10 seconds.
 * HSRP routers are listening to multicast address 224.0.0.2